dhthwy/r/README.md

 https://www.goodreads.com/quotes/7675070-always-remember-that-it-is-impossible-to-speak-in-such

-"I understand I'd 90% a mere after-thought; Like a life spent mostly as a distant onlooker.
+"I understand I'd 90% be a mere after-thought; Like a life spent mostly as a distant onlooker.
 The shitty box I was put in forces me to act and talk a certain way that is not me.
 I have my reasons for past situations, unfortunately they're largely misunderstood.
 There's simply not much left of me, so I must be certain of myself or I splat.